proofgeist/fmdapi/README.md

 Version 4 changes the way the client is created to allow for Custom Adapters, but the methods on the client remain the same.
 If you are using the codegen CLI tool, simply re-run codegen after upgrading to apply the changes.

-- adapters
-- pass layout into some functions (exposed from client)

 ## Quick Start

-> Note: For the best experience, use the [codegen tool](#automatic-type-generation) to generate layout-specific clients and get autocomplete hints in your IDE with your actual field names.
+> Note: For the best experience, use the [codegen tool](https://github.com/proofgeist/fmdapi/wiki/codegen) to generate layout-specific clients and get autocomplete hints in your IDE with your actual field names.
 This minimal example just demonstrates the basic setup

 Add the following envnironment variables to your project's `.env` file: